Q-Minh/PhysicsBasedAnimationToolkit/README.md

 ## Overview

+> _We recommend exploring the official [CMake documentation](https://cmake.org/cmake/help/latest/) to beginner CMake users, if they wish to build this project from source_.

 The Physics Based Animation Toolkit (PBAT) is a (mostly templated) cross-platform C++20 library of algorithms and data structures commonly used in computer graphics research on physically-based simulation in dimensions `1,2,3`.
 For most use cases, we recommend using our library via its Python interface, enabling seamless integration into Python's ecosystem of powerful scientific computing packages.

 ### Features